 b.
 Policy LU 1.3 Conditional Use District Consistency, All conditions proposed as part of a conditional use district (CUD) should be consistent with the Comprehensive Plan.
-The proposed conditions limiting uses that are inconsistent with the surrounding uses increases the consistency of this proposed rezoning.
+The proposed conditions limiting commercial uses that are inconsistent with the surrounding uses increases the consistency of this proposed rezoning.

 c.
 Policy LU 2.2 Compact Development, New development and redevelopment should use a more compact land use pattern to support the efficient provision of public services, improve the performance of transportation networks, preserve open space, and reduce the negative impacts of low intensity and noncontiguous development.
-The request will allow for redevelopment of an underutilized site on a major corridor, which currently has only three single-family homes.
-The proposed rezoning will allow the Site to develop with greater height and intensity to provide a mix of multifamily and retail uses to add to the vitality of the Blue Ridge Corridor, acting as a transition between the employment/office uses to the north and a cultural and recreational asset, the NC Museum of Art, to the south.
+The request will allow for redevelopment of an underutilized site on a major corridor, which currently has a three story office building.
+The proposed rezoning will allow the Site to develop with greater height and intensity to provide a mix of multifamily and retail uses to add to the vitality of the Blue Ridge Corridor, acting as a transition between nearby employment uses to the north and a cultural and recreational asset, the NC Museum of Art, to the south.

 d.
 Policy LU 2.5 Healthy Communities, New development, redevelopment, and infrastructure investment should strive to promote healthy communities and active lifestyles by providing or encouraging enhanced bicycle and pedestrian circulation, access, and safety along roads near areas of employment, schools, libraries, and parks.
-The proposed rezoning will facilitate a redevelopment that will be required to provide bicycle and pedestrian infrastructure pursuant to current UDO requirements, in an area that sees frequent pedestrians and cyclists at the NC Museum Of Art and nearby greenways.
+The proposed rezoning will facilitate a redevelopment that will be required to provide bicycle and pedestrian infrastructure pursuant to current UDO requirements in an area that sees frequent pedestrians and cyclists at the NC Museum Of Art and nearby greenways.
 The rezoning will allow more housing near these recreational resources, allowing more people to readily take advantage of them.

 e.
 Policy LU 4.4 Reducing Vehicle Miles Traveled Through Mixed-use, Promote mixed-use development that provides a range of services within a short distance of residences as a way to reduce the growth of vehicle miles traveled (VMT).
-This request will allow for the development of a mixture of residential and small-scale commercial amenities near an existing neighborhood on the other end of Harden Road, as well as many nearby employers and recreational opportunities.
-This mix of uses has the potential to reduce VMT by placing the places where more people live, work, and play within walking or biking distance.
+This request will allow for the development of a mixture of residential and small-scale commercial amenities at the intersection of Blue Ridge Road and Lake Boone Trail, as well as many nearby recreational opportunities and employers, such as UNC Rex Hospital.
+This mix of uses has the potential to reduce VMT by locating the places where more people live, work, and play within walking or biking distance.

 f.
 Policy LU 4.7 Capitalizing on Transit Access, Sites within walking distance of existing and proposed rail and bus rapid transit stations should be developed with intense residential and mixed uses to take full advantage of and support investment in transit infrastructure.
-The site is in a Core Transit Area, and is within very close walking distance three GoRaleigh bus lines.
+The site is in a Frequent Transit Area, and is within very close walking distance to two GoRaleigh bus lines and one GoTriangle bus line.
 The Site will have access to transit and is an appropriate location for the proposed mixed uses.
 The designation of 7 stories is appropriate in this location to provide housing and jobs in close proximity to transit and to concentrate uses along this infrastructure.